Start: Cuzco / Finish: Cuzco

 Category: Small Group

-*Note: On day 1, you will have a free day and 1 night's accommodation included at Milhouse Hostel.
+*Note: On day 1, you will have a free day and 1 night's accommodation included in Cuzco.
 You will start your actual trek on day 2.

 Another alternative to the Inca Trail Trek is this amazing Jungle Adventure, which offers the possibility of low altitude mountain biking, rafting, trekking and zip-lining to reach Machu Picchu.
 This heart stopping adventure is the perfect combination of an adrenaline pumping 3,000-meter mountain biking descent, followed by an exhilarating rafting trip on class III & IV rapids, trekking into the backwoods of the Andes and zip lining through the jungle canopy on your way to Machu Picchu.
 Pass through local villages to see the way of life in mountain communities such as Santa Teresa and Santa Maria.
 The ultimate ending to this excellent trip is a visit to the one and only Machu Picchu archaeological site!